inslichtruecken/gpx/general/set-up-instructions.md

     Which tells Jekll to render the page.
 If you were successful you should see your new post being displayed in the side nav.
 - To **delete** a post in a collection, just delete the `markdown` file you don't want to display.
 The file should no longer appear in the side nav.

-### careful: Special handling for the collection "Faq"
-A special handling is done for the collection named **Faq**: Here the entries in the side navigation are not only displayed in a flat list, but are grouped by "types".
-Each entry can specify its type.